Corom/LibraryOfCorom/README.md

    >*DataEnricher.exe c:\myimages*

    You an also enable images to be uploaded directly from the UI by setting the storage connection string in the html file, but see the security note in the code before publishing it to the internet.
+Also you will need to enable CORS on your storage service in the Azure portal for this to work.
+   The CORS rule should specify all http methods, have a TTL of 500, and use "*" in the remaining fields.

    To run the UI right click WebUI\index.html in Visual Studio and select *View in Browser*.
    In the UI Hit enter in the search box to see all content uploaded to the library.